j-lgs/terraform-provider-talos/docs/resources/configuration.md

 Optional:

 - `devices` (Attributes Map) Describes a Talos network device configuration.
 The map's key is the interface name. (see [below for nested schema](#nestedatt--network--with_networkconfig--devices))
+- `extra_hosts` (Map of List of String) Allows for extra entries to be added to the `/etc/hosts` file.
+- `hostname` (Boolean) Used to statically set the hostname for the machine..
+- `kubespan` (Boolean) Configures the KubeSpan wireguard network feature.
 - `nameservers` (List of String) Used to statically set the nameservers for the machine.

 <a id="nestedatt--network--with_networkconfig--devices"></a>